thenexthub/Codira/docs/StringManifesto.md

-The Unicode standard provides a crucial objective reference point for what constitutes correct behavior in an extremely complex domain, so Unicode-correctness is, and will remain, a fundamental design principle behind Swift's `String`.
+The Unicode standard provides a crucial objective reference point for what constitutes correct behavior in an extremely complex domain, so Unicode-correctness is, and will remain, a fundamental design principle behind Codira's `String`.
 That said, the Unicode standard is an evolving document, so this objective reference-point is not fixed.  <sup id="a1">[1](#f1)</sup> While many of the most important operations--e.g. string hashing, equality, and non-localized comparison--[will be stable](#collation-semantics), the semantics